-This contract is for residential employment as a Wheatstone Ministries Manager with the 2018 summer camp at Biola University (July 15-21).
+This contract is for residential employment as a Wheatstone Ministries Manager with the 2019 summer camp at either William Jessup University (June 23-29), or Biola University (July 21-27).
 Employment begins at hire and ends with the fulfillment of duties at the following events:

 Managers are invited to attend the camp staff after-party, though attendance is not required.

 Managers receive room and board during The Academy week and are compensated $700 for their services, payable at the conclusion of the camp.

 Overseeing a camp house consisting of between 30-60 students, 4-8 mentor staff, and all other assistants and interns assigned to the manager prior to camp.

 Facilitating the attendance and participation of students and staff members in their camp house.